AmbiqAI/helia-edge/docs/guides/index.md

 # :simple-jupyter: Guides

-This section contains guides to help with various aspects of neuralspot-edge.
-The guides are designed to provide detailed information on how to use NSE for different tasks and workflows.
+This section contains guides to help with various aspects of HeliaEdge.
+The guides are designed to provide detailed information on how to use **HeliaEdge** for different tasks and workflows.

 ## <span class="sk-h2-span">Core Concepts Guides</span>